 Locals told me that educated people in the cities don’t like conservative government.
 On the other hand old, religious citizens, specially those in the countryside, support it plus receive some benefits.

 In Iran, there is no tourist information for foreigners, because the need is too low.
 Once we found it, and there was no word of English, and none of the employees knew the language.
 However, we didn’t mind, because the whole country we visited with our hosts, who were always keen to show their city.
 It happened that people stopped us on the street, asking where we are from, who we are or even how we can help them get out of the country.
 Mostly residents wondered what two girls are doing on their own or as they said “without owner.”
 They couldn’t understand it.

 Talking about the police there are 3 kinds: road traffic police, official police for security and hidden police – which look civil.
 People complain that they hate it because it can be pretty much everyone, even the best friend.
 Locals must be careful what and with whom they talk.
 They cannot offend the regime or do anything against the rules, because everywhere are spies.

 If someone thinks Iran is dangerous place to travel is totally wrong.
+The same reputation has for example safety in Algeria.
 It is just closed to international cooperation with west and not known as much as other countries.
 Of course there are places which can be dangerous, for example close to the border with Pakistan.
 Although Iranians are so kind and will warn you where you shouldn’t go to stay safe.
 Remember that country is under the regime and various forces control it.
 They will make you feel safe as long as you respect local rules.